Author's Biography: Patricia W Grey

 She now spends her time in Andorra, hiking, writing and skiing during the winter season.
 Frequent travels in Europe ensure she has much to write about.
 Her second book Thirteen Families is available through www.blurb.com

-Her new book Taboo a police procedural set in her home town of Perth, Western Australia, will be published in 2017.
+Her new book Taboo a police procedural set in her home town of Perth, Western Australia, was published in September 2018.

 Patricia is a member of the Andorra Writers Group, whose short story anthology titled The Five Senses is also available through www.blurb.com